motlin/dotfiles/README.md

   - ⚡ [`just/`](config/just/) - Command runner
   - 🔧 [`mise/`](config/mise/) - Development environment manager
   - 🔐 [`1Password/`](config/1Password/) - SSH agent integration

-##  Conclusion

-The beauty of Dotbot is its simplicity and that configuration files are version controlled without the downsides of having a git repository at the root of `$HOME`.